 Saving Our City: The Chichester Society in the 1970s

-This book, published in 2015, is written by the Society’s President, Tim Rooth.
+This book, published in 2015, is written by the Society’s former President, Tim Rooth.

 As secretary in the early seventies, he had a ‘ringside seat’ as the Society came together and started to battle against developments such as the ‘Sack of Somerstown’ and tried to put forward more constructive proposals of its own.

 It is available from Amazon here.

 This 12 page booklet was produced in October 2013 by the Society with the help of many artists to celebrate 40 years of the Society’s existence.
 It showcased what the City and the surrounding area has to offer and highlighted what needs to be protected.

 It emphasised that Chichester was at a crossroads and important decisions needed to be taken in relation to the then forthcoming District Council’s Local Plan.
 The booklet can be viewed here

 This light-hearted, sometimes acid selection of cartoons and verse commented on the various problems that confronted the Chichester Society during the 30 years between 1974 and 2004.
 Click here to view the publication (now out of print).